PeculiarVentures/goodkey-cms-example/README.md

-# GoodKey CMS PHP SDK
+# GoodKey CMS PHP Application

-A PHP SDK for creating CMS (Cryptographic Message Syntax) packages using GoodKey service.
+A PHP application for creating CMS (Cryptographic Message Syntax) packages using the GoodKey signing service.

 ## Requirements